An overview on curve semistable and numerically flat Higgs bundles: Introduction

-Here extend this criterion to irreducible smooth projective varieties defined over an algebraically closed field of characteristic $0$ (Theorem \ref{th4.1}).
-The interest in this last result is that given a vector bundles $E$ over $X$ such that the classes $\lambda_t(E)$'s or $\theta_t(E)$'s are nef, respectively, satisfies the following property: its pull-backs to any irreducible smooth projective curve are semistable (\emph{curve semistable}, for simplicity; cfr. also Definition \ref{def3.1}).
-Moreover, a such vector bundle is semistable with respect to all polarizations of $X$ and $c_2(\End(E))=0\in\rA^2(X)$.
+Here I extend this criterion to irreducible smooth projective varieties defined over an algebraically closed field of characteristic $0$ (Theorem \ref{th4.1}).
+I highlight that the proofs given here are purely algebraic, \emph{i.e.} no analytic method has been used.
+As a consequence, a vector bundle $E$ over $X$ whose classes $\lambda_s(E)$'s or $\theta_s(E)$'s are nef, respectively, satisfies the following property: the pull-backs of $E$ to any irreducible smooth projective curve are semistable (\emph{curve semistable}, for simplicity; cfr. also Definition \ref{def3.1}).
+Moreover, a such vector bundle is semistable with respect to all polarizations of $X$ and $c_2(\End(E))=0\in\rA^2(X)$ (the \emph{Abelian group of} $2$-\emph{cocycles on} $X$ \emph{modulo rational equivalence}).
 Furthermore, this suggests a generalisation to the \emph{Higgs bundles} setting.

-In simply words: positivity conditions and semistability for vector bundles over irreducible smooth projective varieties are not\,\textquotedblleft disjoint\textquotedblright\,properties.
-More in general, an analogous phenomena happens in the Higgs bundles framework.
-In order to generalise all these results, I recall main definitions about \emph{Higgs sheaves}.
+In simple words: positivity conditions and semistability for vector bundles over irreducible smooth projective varieties are not ``disjoint'' properties.
+More generally, an analogous phenomena happens in the Higgs bundles framework.
+In order to generalise all these results, I need to recall main definitions about \emph{Higgs sheaves on projective schemes}.

 Let $X$ be a projective scheme over an algebraically field of characteristic $0$, let $\Omega^1_X$ be the cotangent sheaf of $X$ and let $\displaystyle\Omega^p_X=\bigwedge^p\Omega^1_X$ for $p\in\N_{\geq1}$. \begin{definition} A \emph{Higgs sheaf} $\fE$ on $X$ is a pair $(\cE,\varphi)$ where $\cE$ is an $\cO_X$-coherent sheaf equipped with a morphism $\varphi\colon\cE\to\cE\otimes\Omega^1_X$ called \emph{Higgs field} such that the composition